HypeCheck

 Hawthorn Berry Powder

-Traditional berry with antioxidant and anti-inflammatory properties, but human evidence is very limited.
+Plant berry with antioxidant and anti-inflammatory properties; most evidence is from animal studies.

 Organic Wheat Grass Powder